ibrahim-rouis/Chat-App/README.md

 # Chat App Project

-A simple Chat application build with Flutter and Firebase
+A Realtime Chat Application built using Flutter and Firebase with authentication, message persistence, and real-time updates.

 > [!IMPORTANT]
 > This project is developed by **me** from scratch without copying from any other person's work and without following any tutorial or using AI.
 I'm ready to challenge anyone to find any project or tutorial similar to mine.